bolemo/pia_wg/README.md

 ## Setup firewall

-__The firewall setup depends on your needs and your personnal configurations.__
+__The firewall setup depends on your needs and your personal configuration.__

 For a typical setup (direct all LAN traffic to/from internet through the newly created wireguard interface), you'll need to update your firewall this way: